wp-pure/core/readme.md

 npm install
 ```

-Then, to start editing, just navigate to the theme directory and run `grunt`.
+Then, to start editing, just run `grunt`.